rstudio/education.rstudio.com/content/blog/2020-03-24-reopening-training-applications/index.markdown

   author: Debby Hudson
 ---

+We temporarily froze applications for RStudio's [instructor training program][training] on hold in December 2019 so that we could clear some of our backlog.
+In order to help people who are now [moving training online on short notice][webinar], we have decided to reopen applications and to put on some additional classes over the next three months.
-Applications for RStudio's [instructor training program][training] are open once again: if you would like to become certified, please fill in [this form][form] and we will find a spot for you as soon as possible.
+If you would like to become certified, please fill in [this form][form] and we will find a spot for you as soon as possible.
 Please note that all upcoming training sessions will be run online, and that we will schedule them to be as convenient as possible